Yuma County Narcotics Task Force

 History of the YCNTF

 The Yuma County Narcotics Task Force is a continuing Task Force originally established in 1987 as the Southwest Border Alliance.
 The lead agency is the Yuma County Sheriff's Office.
-In addition, the San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Homeland Security Investigations, and the Yuma County Attorneys Office all have full-time assigned personnel.
+In addition, the San Luis Police Department, Somerton Police Department, U.S Border Patrol, U.S Drug Enforcement Administration, U.S. Homeland Security Investigations, Yuma Police Department, and the Yuma County Attorneys Office are all participating agencies of the Task Force.

 The Yuma County Narcotics Task Force addresses the specific goals and needs for the investigation of narcotics violations in southwest Arizona.
 The Task Force utilizes a multi-faceted approach to address the narcotics problem within local municipalities, Yuma County, the State of Arizona, as well as the nation.
 The multi-faceted consists of: